kiboschool/course-pm-and-design/src/lessons/ux-research/basics.md

 ### Quantitative research
 Quantiative UX research focuses on collecting and analyzing numerical data.
-This can include surveys, polls, usage logs, or other methods of data collection that provide numerical data which can be analyszed using statistical techniques.
-Quantitative research is useful to gnerate a large amount of data from a large sample size, and to make generalizations about a user group or population.
+This can include surveys, polls, usage logs, or other methods of data collection that provide numerical data which can be analyzed using statistical techniques.
+Quantitative research is useful to generate a large amount of data from a large sample size, and to make generalizations about a user group or population.
 This type of research is often used to test hypotheses and identify trends or patterns in user behavior.
-Some types of questions a UX researcher might answers with quantiative research includes:
+Some types of questions a UX researcher might answers with quantiative research include:
 - How many active users does the product have each day or each month?
 - What share of people find the call to action on the page?
 - What is the average satisfaction level of users with the product or service?